chengez/Adversarial-Paraphrasing/README.md

 > When run with SLURM, outputs are saved in SLURM logs.
 In local environments, redirect output to a file to capture results.

+The results include both the input and output texts, along with their detection scores.
+Lower scores indicate more 'human-like' content, while higher scores suggest more 'AI-generated' content.

 ## 🔁 Testing Other Detectors on Existing Outputs